 Windows 10 has been around for over four and a half years now.
 Despite being around for over four and half years and receiving multiple major/feature updates, the recent version of Windows 10 is not free from issues.

-While most users are happy with the upgrade, a small section of users have been experiencing issues with hardware and drivers.
+While most users are happy with Windows 10, a small section of users has been experiencing issues with hardware and drivers.

 If you’re also having issues with the printer, you can try out the following methods to sort out printer problems.

 Before trying any of the given below methods, please make sure that the printer is properly connected to your Windows 10 PC and is switched on.

 Run the official printer troubleshooter

 Microsoft is aware that some Windows 10 users are having issues with printers.
 In order to help them, Microsoft has released a troubleshooter to detect and automatically fix most issues related to printers.

 Click here to download Windows 10 printer troubleshooter from Microsoft servers.
 After downloading it, double-click on the file to run it, select Printer from the list, and then click the Next button to begin the troubleshooting.
 It checks for:

 # Print spooler service errors